gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales kept his eyes on the *Guinevere*'s displays as he spoke.
 "Gayathri's father was one of the scientists on the program.
-They made half a dozen of us before the trillionaires cut the funding.
+They made half a dozen of us before the trillionaires backing it cut the funding.
 We were everything they'd promised, but the water was rising and people were going hungry, and making spacemen in test tubes just didn't seem important any more."